TosbackCgusBridge-Bot/CGUs-versions/Howstuffworks/Privacy Policy.md

 Up Next

+*   HowStuffWorks NOW: The Chemistry of Space
+*   Test Your Knowledge: Exotic Meats
+*   The Professional Sports Mascots Quiz
+*   The 'Making a Murderer' Quiz
 *   BrainStuff: Why Do Dogs Tilt Their Heads?
-*   HowStuffWorks NOW: Slimy Bacteria Sees The Light
-*   Stuff Mom Never Told You: The ABCs of Asexuality
-*   Who Said It?
-The US Presidential Quotes Quiz
-*   Test Your Knowledge: Experimental Foods

 This privacy policy applies to the websites that are owned and operated by HowStuffWorks, a division of InfoSpace LLC ("HSW," "we" or "us") where this privacy policy is posted (collectively, the "Sites").
 This privacy policy does not pertain to information that is collected offline.
 BY USING THE SITES, YOU CONSENT TO THE TERMS AND CONDITIONS OF THIS PRIVACY POLICY AND TO OUR PROCESSING OF PERSONAL INFORMATION FOR THE PURPOSES STATED BELOW.
 IF YOU DO NOT AGREE TO THE TERMS AND CONDITIONS OF THIS PRIVACY POLICY, PLEASE DO NOT USE THE SITES.